SansonEris/strassen_algorithm/README.md

 # Strassen Algorithm Implementation with Three Temporary Matrices

 This project implements the Strassen matrix multiplication algorithm using only three temporary matrices.
-The code is organized into a library and multiple implementations, supporting square matrices of any size (including those not divisible by 2) by padding to the next power of two when necessary.
+The code is organized into a library and multiple implementations, supporting square matrices of any size by padding to the next power of two when necessary.

 ## Project Structure